matejb6/follow-path/README.md

 All path characters together with letters are collected.

 ## App creation
-The app was created manually by initializing npm and adding packages and setup.
+This app was created manually by initializing npm and adding packages and setup.

 ## Package
 ### Scripts